-Figure 21 Torque plots, high gain controller, without disturbances, K=10

-5 Discussion

-Four nonlinear controllers were designed and simulated based on Lyapunov analysis for a two link oil palm harvesting robot manipulator.
+Figure 21 Torque plots, high gain controller, without disturbances, K=10 5 Discussion Four nonlinear controllers were designed and simulated based on Lyapunov analysis for a two link oil palm harvesting robot manipulator.
 Exact knowledge of the robot model was assumed in the EMK design in order to cancel the nonlinearities in the system through feedback linearization.
-A globally exponential stability result was then obtained.
+A GES result was then obtained.
 It can be observed from Figure 3 that error exponentially converges to zero when there is no external disturbances to the system.
-In the presence of unknown, bounded disturbances, as seen from Figure 5, the control torque designed based on the known parameters is not capable of producing exactly zero error result.
-Therefore, errors converge to a small region and stay within that region.
-In the other words, not all nonlinearities are cancelled and we have globally ultimately bounded result.
-It can also be seen from Figure 4 and 6 that torques are bounded and are in the range of -10 Nm to 30 Nm for the no disturbance case and within a range of -50 Nm to 150 Nm in the presence of disturbance.
+In the presence of unknown, bounded disturbances, as shown in Figure 5, the control torque

-Figure 20 Error plots, high gain controller, with disturbances, K=25
+Figure 20 Error plots, high gain controller, with disturbances,